Our House Buying Service

 If you sell to us and don't have a solicitor in mind, we can recommend one to you.
 This is to offer you complete convenience - you're under no pressure to use them though, and the choice is entirely yours.
 Either way, we cover your legal fees.

-Step 3.
-Never agree to pay your own legal costs.
+NEVER agree to pay your own legal costs.

 A genuine house-buying company will always pay your legal fees – and must put that in writing to the solicitor acting for you as well.